keke0419/MulTFBS/README.md

  ```
  bash encode.sh
  ```
 Run `word2vec_skipgram.py` to produce the word2vec word vector.
-The word vector is then indexed in `MulTFBS_run.py` to the word2vec features of the sequence.Note that you need to convert the data to `> `, and then place it in the `PBMdatas` directory.
+The word vector is then indexed in `MulTFBS_run.py` to the word2vec features of the sequence.
+Note that you need to convert the data to `> `, and then place it in the `PBMdatas` directory.
 *  Example:
  ```
  PBMdatas/TF_1_Ar_pTH1739_HK/TF_1_Ar_pTH1739_HK_1